rclone/rclone/docs/content/_index.md

 ## About rclone {#about}

-Rclone is a command line program to manage files on cloud storage.
-It is a feature rich alternative to cloud vendors' web storage interfaces.
+Rclone is a command-line program to manage files on cloud storage.
+It is a feature-rich alternative to cloud vendors' web storage interfaces.
 [Over 40 cloud storage products](#providers) support rclone including S3 object stores, business & consumer file storage services, as well as standard transfer protocols.